Create a Box Unstructured Data Lake Object (UDLO)

 7. Optionally, you can apply filters to limit ingestion to the content you want.
 There are several filters available to use.
 When you use more than one filter (even more than one filter of the same type), each filter applied removes or includes content from the number of files that are ingested.
 If you apply filters and you see that no content is being ingested, it may be because your filters are too restrictive.
 If you see content you didn’t intend to see, it may be because your filters are too broad.

 • File Types: Provide a comma-separated list of file extensions.
-For example, .pdf, .docx.
 Any file that matches the listed file extensions is included.
 If left empty, all file types are ingested.
+All file extensions are supported.

 • Included Labels: Provide a comma-separated list of labels.
-Any content tagged with the provided label is ingested.
-If multiple labels are listed, only content tagged with both labels is ingested.
+If one label is provided, any content tagged with the provided label is ingested.
+If multiple labels are listed, only content tagged with all labels is ingested.
 Note that this field is case-sensitive.
-If you misspell a label, it is ignored.
+With all labels, if you misspell a label, it is ignored.

 • Excluded Labels: Provide a comma-separated list of labels.
-Any content tagged with the provided label isn't ingested.
-If multiple labels are listed, only content tagged with both labels is excluded.
+If one label is provided, any content tagged with the provided label isn't ingested.
+If multiple labels are listed, only content tagged with all labels is excluded.
 Note that this field is case-sensitive.
-If you misspell a label, it is ignored.
+With all labels, if you misspell a label, it is ignored.

 • Creation Date: Select a date from the calendar widget.
-Any content created on or after the provided date is ingested.
-Only one date can be used.
+Any content created on, or after the selected date is ingested.
+You can only select one date.

 • Last Update Date: Select a date from the calendar widget.
-Any content updated on or after the provided date is ingested.
-Only one date can be used.
+Any content updated on, or after the selected date is ingested.
+You can only select one date.

 8. Click Next.
 The connector runs by default every two hours.
 You can monitor sync status in Data Stream status.

-9. To set up your unstructured lake object and its associated data model object, add an Object Name and an Object API Name for the UDLO.
+9. Add an Object Name and an Object API Name for the UDLO.
 See Data Lake Object Naming Standards.
+Make sure that the object API name is unique.
+The API name field autopopulates based on the object name.

-12. Click Next, or if you created a search index configuration, review the details, and save your work.
+17. Save your work.
 The data stream ingests data from your Box drive into an unstructured data lake object (UDLO) and maps it to an unstructured data model object (UDMO).
-From this UDMO, a search index is created which can now be used to ground AI-generated responses.
+From this UDMO, a search index is created that can now be used to ground AI-generated responses.